MannyASM/MacroTable_TR_to_PrintCh/README.md

               DC    CL6'ABC123'
               DC    XL2'04AF'

- The logic loop to translate the data start at location TRNSLTXC.
+ The hex-char translate loop starts at location labeled TRNSLTXC.

+ CHARLIST contains the translated characters.

- MSGLEN is a half word field preceding CHARLIST, which contains the translated characters.
+ MSGLEN is a half word field preceding CHARLIST.
- MSGLEN is used with WTO to display CHARLIST.
+ MSGLEN specifies how many bytes to display by WTO.
+IN this case, 16 bytes are displayed starting at location CHARLIST.

+ The code is

      LA    R7,MSGLEN
      WTO   TEXT=(R7)

      which displays

           10.13.15 JOB01141  +C1C2C3F1F2F304AF